Ginger421/wordGuess/README.md

+Description
+wordGuess is a game where players are given 10 secobds to guess a word.
+Players press a letter of their choice and if they guess the correct letter the blank is filled in.

  As a user, I want to start the game by clicking on a button.

 * As a user, I want to try and guess a word by filling in a number of blanks that match the number of letters in that word.